COMMUNE KITCHEN SINGAPORE

 1Place sourdough discard, atta flour, salt, and oil in a large bowl - mix it all together using a spoon.

-2Add 1/3 cup water and bring it all together - knead for a few minutes until smooth.
+2Add water as necessary and bring it all together - knead for a few minutes until smooth.
 The texture of the dough should be like play dough.
-Rub 1/2 teaspoon oil all over dough and rest for anywhere between 1-3 hours based on how fluffy you’d like your rotis to be.
+Rub 1/2 teaspoon oil all over dough and rest for anywhere between 1-3 hours until about double in size.

-3Once rested, punch air out of the dough, and make ping-pong sized balls.
+3Once rested, pinch golf sized balls.
 Roll each ball between your palms until smooth, flatten and cover in dusting flour.
 Using a rolling pin, lightly roll into a thin circle (as shown in the video)

 4Heat a heavy skillet on medium flame for about 5 minutes, until hot.
 Place rolled rotis on the skillet and roast for about 10-15 seconds until it starts to bubble.
 Flip and cook for another 10-15 seconds on the other side.